 George Motz probably knows more about hamburgers than anyone ever.
 He has probably eaten at more hamburger joints than anyone ever too.
-In 2005 his documentary film Buy Hamburger America premiered on Sundance Channel and from then on he was pegged a hamburger expert.
+The Hamburger America movie, a documentary film about the best hamburgers in America, premiered in 2005 on Sundance Channel and from then on he was pegged a hamburger expert.
 While on his website he may deny being the authority, he sure seems to know whats what in the world of the burger.

-This weekend I sat down (OK, laid down) and watched Hamburger America hoping to get some inspiration.
-What you eat when travelling is as important as anything else you do, and I always try to stay away from the chains and what I dub as “food you can eat at home.”
+This weekend I sat down (OK, laid down) and watched the Hamburger America film hoping to get some inspiration for future road trips.
+What you eat when traveling is as important as anything else you do, and I always try to stay away from the chains and what I dub as “food you can eat at home.”
 Motz shows in his documentary that he does too.

 Hamburger America focuses on eight hamburger places sprinkled throughout the country.
 Each one produces a unique yet traditional burger that defines the owner and area.